-The sample design described in this document is based on goals for the overall data collection period 2011 to 2019 that included completing a minimum of 5,000 interviews per year.
+The sample design described in this document is based on goals for the overall 2011-2019 data collection period and included completing a minimum of 5,000 interviews per year.
 Specifically, the objectives called for 20% of the interviews to be with non-Hispanic blacks, 20% with Hispanics, 20% with teens (15-19 years of age), and 55% with females.
+Beginning in 2015, the objective for teens was lowered to 18.2% of interviews to accommodate the addition of those aged 45-49.
+The percentage of households in the U.S. population over the fieldwork time period with a household member who was Hispanic was 17.5, and percentage of households containing a member who was non-Hispanic black was 14.7%.

 In order to accommodate hypothetical future changes in funding, wherever possible, procedures were built in for reducing the sample design.
 Since each year is an independent national sample, the number of years can be reduced.
 In addition, the within-PSU sampling rates can be changed each year.
-Details regarding the scalability of the design are discussed in section 8, "Sample Selection in a Responsive Design Framework."
+Details regarding the scalability of the design are discussed in Section 8, "Sample Selection in a Responsive Design Framework."

-2.3 The Sample Universe
+2.2 =-The Sample Universe

-The survey population for the NSFG 2011-2013 consists of all non-institutionalized women and men ages 15-44 years, whose usual place of residence is the 50 United States and the District of Columbia.
+The survey population for the NSFG 2015-2017 consists of all non-institutionalized women and men ages 15-49 years, whose usual place of residence is the 50 United States and the District of Columbia.
 Excluded from the survey population are those in institutions, such as prisons, homes for juvenile delinquents, homes for the intellectually disabled, and long-term psychiatric hospitals, and those living on military bases.
 Age eligible persons living in noninstitutional group quarters (e.g., dormitories, fraternities) are specifically included; college students living in dormitories, fraternities, or sororities were sampled through their parent or guardians' households.
-In addition, women and men who are in the military but living off base are part of the NSFG population.
+In addition, women and men who are in the military but living off base are part of the NSFG sample.